 One criterion for diagnosis of DCIS would be the involvement of at least two ducts.
 But even if this is the case, if the subsequent histological work-up does not indicate sufficient malignancy indicators, the lesion will still be described as ADH.

 Also, a lesion with all the features of DCIS but measuring less than 2mm will also be classified as ADH.

 Differentiating “ductal hyperplasia (DH) from ‘atypical ductal hyperplasia’ (ADH)

-Atypical Ductal Hyperplasia is diagnosed by three main factors
+The diagnosis of Atypical Ductal Hyperplasia is dependent on three main factors

-A diagnosis of ADH is usually made from three components.
+Doctors usually make a diagnosis of ADH depending on three main components.
 These are the:-

 - Architectural pattern

 - Disease extent

 Atypical ductal hyperplasia develops as a uniform population of round, polygonal or cuboidal hyperchromatic cells, of a small to medium size.
 Cells tend to be arranged in a regular pattern.
 Nucleoli are always single and small.

 Cells mitosis are very infrequent.
 Cell nuclei tend to be evenly distributed and often form a rosette-like patterning.